Happy Fathers’ Day.

-For you and me, much more meaningful peace and joy and love are to be found not by running away but in the middle of the darkness and pain and suffering.
+The world thinks that peace and joy are found in easy living, a world cruise or winning the lotto.
+And, while those would be nice, much more meaningful peace and joy are to be found not by running away but in the middle of the darkness and pain and suffering.

-I’m pretty sure I could randomly point to people here, and they would tell us how they have found God to be most real and closest to them, when the darkness was the greatest, the pain the hardest to bear, the mountain impossible to climb.
+There are very many of you listening to this message who could tell us how you have found God to be most real and closest to you, when the darkness was the greatest, the pain the hardest to bear, the mountain impossible to climb.

 Sarah and Abraham were never perfect examples of faith and saintliness.
 But God chose this broken, struggling couple and enabled them to become better than normal in critical moments of their lives because their greatest desire was to walk with God.

 But they sure got it wrong at times.
-God promised them so much, but like us, they would take matters into their own hands and hurt themselves and others in the process.
+And Genesis 21 is perhaps the darkest chapter in Sarah and Abraham’s life.
+God promised them so much, but like us, they took matters into their own hands and hurt themselves and others in the process.

 Abraham and Hagar

 Among other things, they decided to help God with his plan to give Abraham an heir.
 After all, time’s marching on.
-Abe’s already nearly 90.
-So they agree that he should sleep with Sarah’s maid Hagar and get his heir that way.
-We can’t point fingers.
-In thousands of years, we still don’t understand sex, and still we haven’t learned that there is no such thing as a one-night stand.
-The repercussions (baby or not) are long lasting.
+Abe is already nearly 90.
+So, they agree that he should sleep with Sarah’s maid Hagar and get his heir that way.
+And so, Ishmael was born.

 Hagar and Ishmael thrown out

-Finally Sarah succeeds in having Hagar and Ishmael thrown out.
+Finally, Sarah succeeds in having Hagar and Ishmael thrown out.
 But don’t blame Sarah.
-Abraham was no saint in this matter, and Sarah’s life had been hell.
+Abraham was no saint in this matter, and if we read their story, Sarah’s life had been miserable.
 Be that as it may, Hagar is out in the wilderness with just enough food and water to take them out of sight but not enough to survive.

 And when it was all gone, Hagar left Ishmael under a bush because she couldn’t bear to watch him die.

-They were finished, but…!
-God heard the boy crying.
+Hagar and Ishmael were finished, BUT… God heard the boy crying.

 God opened her eyes

 And God provides.
-Not that God brought banquet, or a tea trolley.
-He didn’t even bring a well.
-In verse 19: ‘God opened her eyes.’
-She was able to see what was hidden by her pain and her tears.
+Not that God brought a banquet, or even a tea trolley.
+‘God (simply) opened her eyes.’ (v 19) Hagar was able to see what was hidden by her pain and her tears.
 She could see the well, and as she drank, she began to see the way forward.

-But they never left the wilderness.
+But here’s the thing, they never left the wilderness.
 Terrible though it may seem, God didn’t rescue them from the wilderness.
 He helped them find a way to live in the wilderness, to live through the rejection and hate, to survive and prosper.
-Not what the world calls successful.
-Not the ‘happy ever after’ that Hollywood pretends money can buy.
-But peace and the presence of God and a promise still being fulfilled today.
+Not what the world calls prospering.
+Not the ‘happy ever after’ that Hollywood pretends is our right.
+But peace and the presence of God and a promise still being fulfilled in Ishmael’s descendants today.

 There are people around us, like Hagar, desperate to find a well that will see them through, that will sustain them, that will give them hope.
-There are people in this church community; people in our neighbourhood; people at work and in our families.
+There are people in our church communities; people in our neighbourhood; people at work and in our families.
 They are within touching distance of us, a phone call away.

 Called to be a well

-God hears you and me and the people around us as we cry to him in our own pain and for the pain of others.
+And so, our task begins when, like Hagar, we cry out to God.
+Because God hears you and me and the people around us as we cry to him in our own pain and for the pain of others.
 And we discover that his presence is worth far more than worldly wealth and peace.
-I can’t prove that to you, but there are people here who have discovered its truth for themselves and are living it out today.